-Do we know what causes non-small cell lung cancer?
+What causes non-small cell lung cancer?

 Tobacco smoking is by far the leading cause of lung cancer.
-About 80% of lung cancer deaths are caused directly by smoking, and many others are caused by exposure to secondhand smoke.
+About 80% of lung cancer deaths are caused by smoking, and many others are caused by exposure to secondhand smoke.

 Lung cancer in non-smokers

-A small portion of lung cancers occur in people with no known risk factors for the disease, so there must be other factors that we don’t yet know about.
+A small portion of lung cancers occur in people with no known risk factors for the disease.
+Some of these might just be random events that don’t have an outside cause, but others might be due to factors that we don’t yet know about.